MoZohaib07/Linear-Regression-with-Car-Dataset/README.md

 ## 🏁 Conclusion

 This project demonstrates a comprehensive approach to predicting used car prices using linear regression, ensuring data quality and model accuracy.
+I have attached the csv file containing relevant data used for this model.